Skip to content

 • try to arrange meetings where possible that are convenient for both parties

-• deal with all of your enquiries about the Building Standards Service and where necessary contact the appropriate Council service as required
+• deal with all your enquiries about the Building Standards Service and where necessary contact the appropriate Council service as required

 • clearly display how you can make a complaint